 In this article, I'll go through the prerequisites BEFORE you self-publish, regardless of format.
 Along the way, I'll be giving you recommendations for the various tools that I use, although of course you'll develop your own system over time.

 (1) Write a great book!

-You can find articles here about writing, but I'm assuming that you've written the best book possible and that you have used a professional editor and/or proofreader to make sure it is the best it can be.
+You can find articles here about writing fiction and writing non-fiction, but I'm assuming that you've written the best book possible and that you have used a professional editor and/or proofreader to make sure it is the best it can be.

 If you need an editor, check out this list of editors & proofreaders for options.

 Most authors write their first book because something is burning on their heart.
 Either there are stories waiting to get out, or they want to be heard, or they want to help people and change the world.
 Some people just want to tell their life story.

 Essentially, that first book is all about you, the author.
 And that's fine, all the way up to the point of publication.

 But I get emails every day from authors who are disappointed with their sales, even though they haven't considered the reader up to that point.
 They wrote the book of their heart without considering the customer or the potential market.
 Sales hadn't been a factor until the book was out.